apeir-n/bip/etc/notes.md

         expressia | bip && xdg-open *.bmp
         ```
     - i'd probably have to rewrite the whole thing to be able to parse the literal expressions
         - since i'm using internal enums for all the components and converting them to * / + - etc symbols later in order to print
+- i could make bop more robust and make an interface for format conversion with `magick`
+    - i could also add a viewer option

 ## parameters for cli later
 - default is random, but user can input expression that will be passed to `int val` in `write()`